rcrowther/vala-mode2/README.rst

 Whitespace cleanup
 ------------------
 The mode cleans up some whitespace as the buffer is modified.
 Every time a line is indented, the mode strips whitespace from the end of the line.
-This idea generally works unobtrusively and to some useful effect.
+This code generally works unobtrusively and to some useful effect.

 The cleanup code is always on, can not be switched off.